rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 	psql -h localhost -U postgres -d postgres -f 020_create_database_env_db_V001.sql

-# Presentation on Relational Algebra: Create the example relations from the presentation ##
+# Create the example relations used in RA presentation #

+In the presentation on Relational Algebra (RA) several relations are used to demonstrate the different operations.

-Admittedly, this data is not environmental data but it is used in the presentation on Relational Algebra (RA).
+Admittedly, this example data is not environmental data but it helps to introduce the concepts.

 Use the new DB user `env_master` to create the tables (relations) in the new database `env_db` used for the first exercises.

+## Create tables "Bar" and "Sells"

 Have a look at the SQL script creating the tables for the _bar example_ of the RA presentation.

-"Bar" and "Sells" used in the presentation on Relational Algebra
+	psql -h localhost -U env_master -d env_db -f 030_create_bars_exercise_tables_and_insert_V001.sql